d12frosted/elpa-mirror/gnu/jinx-readme.txt

   Jinx can be installed from GNU ELPA or MELPA directly with `package-install'.

-  Jinx requires `libenchant'.
-Enchant library is a required dependency for Jinx to compile its module at install time.
-If `pkgconf' or `pkg-config' is available when installing Jinx, Jinx will use it to locate `libenchant'.
+  Most importantly your Emacs must be compiled with dynamic module support.
+Jinx requires `libenchant', which is needed to compile the native module at install time.
+If `pkgconf' or `pkg-config' is available, Jinx will use it to locate `libenchant' during installation.
 Depending on your BSD or Linux distribution you have to install different packages:

   • Debian, Ubuntu: `libenchant-2-dev', `pkgconf'
   • Arch, Gentoo: `enchant', `pkgconf'